Need to Know About Hanging Lake in Glenwood Canyon

-Hanging Lake is one of the most popular hiking destinations in Colorado, and for good reason.
-There are few places in the world that can compare to this geologic wonder.
-The entire hike, round trip, is approximately 2.5 miles and about 2 hours of hiking time.
-But do not be fooled by the short distance, the hike to the lake is a rigorous uphill climb.
+Hanging Lake is one of Colorado’s most popular hiking destinations, and for good reason.
+Few places in the world can compare to this geologic wonder.
+The entire round-trip hike is approximately 2.5 miles and about 2 hours of hiking time.
+Don’t be fooled by the short distance; the hike to the lake is a rigorous uphill climb.
 The uphill climb to the lake gains 1200 ft from the parking area.
 Children and elderly persons struggle with this hike.

 Reservations cannot be canceled within 48 hours of your departure day.
 Please use the permit portal to make reservation changes.

-The fragile shoreline of the lake is composed of Travertine, (a terrestrial limestone deposited around mineral springs) created during the Leadville formation through which Dead Horse Creek flows, is deposited on rocks and logs, creating travertine layers.
+The fragile shoreline of the lake is composed of Travertine (a terrestrial limestone deposited around mineral springs), which was created during the Leadville formation.
+Dead Horse Creek flows through this layer and deposits this mineral on rocks and logs, creating travertine layers.

 Hanging Lake is located on a fault line and was formed when the lake’s valley floor sheared off from the fault and dropped to the now shallow lake bed.
 The turquoise colors of the lake are dissolved carbonate minerals in the water.